NanoAdblocker/NanoCore2/notes/developer_notes.md

   negated domains to exception rules.
 If the domains do not match, it can cause unintended behavior.

-- `static-ext-filtering.js` sometimes passes double-hash filters with no suffix to static network filtering engine. `localhost##` will cause an error to be logged to the background console from `static-net-filtering.js > FilterParser.prototype.parse`. `localhost#?#` and `localhost#^#` are compiled to static network filters.
+- `static-ext-filtering.js > api.compile` sometimes passes double-hash filters
+  with no suffix onwards to static network filtering engine. `localhost##` will cause an error to be logged to the background console from `static-net-filtering.js > FilterParser.prototype.parse`. `localhost#?#` and `localhost#^#` are compiled to static network filters.